microsoft/vscode-docs/docs/remote/remote-overview.md

 PageTitle: Visual Studio Code Remote Development
 ContentId: eceea3f0-feee-47c2-8b65-1f1b0825355b
 MetaDescription: Visual Studio Code Remote Development
-DateApproved: 5/2/2019
+DateApproved: 10/03/2024
 ---
 # VS Code Remote Development

-Visual Studio Code Remote Development allows you to use a container, remote machine, or the [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/windows/wsl) as a full-featured development environment.
+**Visual Studio Code Remote Development** allows you to use a container, remote machine, or the [Windows Subsystem for Linux](https://learn.microsoft.com/windows/wsl) (WSL) as a full-featured development environment.
 You can:

 - Develop on the **same operating system** you deploy to or use **larger or more specialized** hardware.
-- **Sandbox** your development environment to avoid impacting your local **machine configuration**.
+- **Separate** your development environment to avoid impacting your local **machine configuration**.
 - Make it easy for new contributors to **get started** and keep everyone on a **consistent environment**.
 - Use tools or runtimes **not available** on your local OS or manage **multiple versions** of them.
 - Develop your Linux-deployed applications using the **Windows Subsystem for Linux**.